amirhosein2015/amirhosein2015/README.md

 Driven by **clean code**, **scalable system design**, and building products that users truly enjoy.

----

-⚠️ **Note:** Due to confidentiality agreements, I cannot publish some of my commercial projects on GitHub.
+⚠️ Note: Due to confidentiality agreements, I cannot publish some of my commercial projects on GitHub.
 However, I have uploaded several sample projects that represent my coding style, architecture approach, and practical experience.

 ---

 ## 🛠️ Technical Skills & Tools